dana-team/container-app-operator/docs/build-from-source/design/hld/plan-shipwright.md

     - A `Build` CR captures the “build definition” (source + output image + strategy).
     - A `BuildRun` CR represents each execution of the build (initial/manual run, or auto-triggered on new commits when enabled).
   - The `CappBuild` operator watches `BuildRun.status` to determine success/failure and obtains the produced image reference.
-  - **Handover to Runtime**: Once a build succeeds, the `CappBuild` controller updates the target `Capp` with the new image reference.
 - **Rebuild on commit (optional / policy-controlled)**:
-  - If enabled, new commits trigger a new `BuildRun`, followed by `Capp` update.
+  - If enabled, new commits trigger a new `BuildRun`.

 ## Advantages
 - **Better separation of concerns**: Clear split between runtime (`Capp`) and build-time (`CappBuild`) resources and dependencies.